In 1981, I launched an advertising agency with no clients.

 largest homebuilder and (one year later, the area’s largest bank ) To the relief of my parents and new in-laws, I was in business!

-Commander Soverel sold 30 boats a year-up from twelve.
+Commander Soverel sold 30 boats from the first ad doubling his annual revenue.
 We became good friends.
-He toasted me at my wedding, but insisted I join him racing, which was a great honor, except that I was afraid of giant waves in the open ocean, and tropical lightning storms.
-Luckily, I never fell overboard, but the boat was hit directly by lighting and disabled on my steering watch.
+He toasted me at my wedding.
+One summer he insisted I join him racing, which was a great honor, except that I was afraid of giant waves in the open ocean, and tropical lightning storms.
+Sure enough, while I was steering, the boat was hit directly by lighting and disabled.
+We sailed home the old fashioned way– by compass!

-The surf wear account, Sun Britches, grew from fifty to two hundred employees in just two years.
-Surfing fashion changed overnight from “old school” to “new wave.”
-We presented new suit design ideas, which the client rejected.
-The account went downhill just as quickly and I realized that agency success meant constantly pitching new business.
+The surf wear account, Sun Britches, grew from fifty to two hundred employees in just two years from our ad campaigns and in-store displays.
+But then, surfing fashion changed overnight from “old school” to “new wave.”
+As the creative consultant to the brand, I presented new suit design ideas, which the client rejected.
+The client refused to change with the times.
+His business went downhill.
+I lost the account, and learned I must be more assertive to succeed in the fickle world of advertising.

-Making presentations was easy–because of the strength of our art department.
-We would dramatically begin t a presentation by passing out shirts and hats and merchandise to potential clients.
+Making presentations for me was easy because of the strength of our art department.
+We would dramatically begin a presentation by passing out shirts and hats and merchandise to potential clients.
 The logo and product name we proposed would already be embroidered or printed on the gear and gifts.
 We didn’t allow the client to choose, it wasn’t even a discussion.
 If you wanted us, you wanted our ideas.
 If not, we weren’t the right fit.

 Confidence in our work was our secret sauce.
 Soon, the largest resort community developers in Florida were our clients and the fax machine (yes, the fax machine was the hub of our office in the 80’s) spat out requests from developers in exotic resort locations such as Indonesia, St.John B.V.I. and Costa Rica.
 Within two decades I